Third-Party App Access Controls

 Updated over a week ago

-Setting up API controls
+1. Setting up API controls

 Before we apply the authorization changes, we must ensure the API settings are as they should be.
 Please follow these steps and ensure everything is as seen in these screenshots.

 Once you select save, it will return you to this page, then select Manage Third Party App Access to get to the next stage of the process.
+This will bring you to the App Access Control page.
+Please select the Apps Pending Review option.

 Once you select that, look for the Kami app and hover over to the right to see a Configure access option.

 Next, select all the Org units.
-Once you do, there will be an option to Configure access select that option as seen below.
+Once you do, there will be an option to Configure access.
+Select that option, as seen below.

 Once you select Confirm access settings, the parental consent form will pop up.
 Once you've finished reading through that, select Confirm.